 National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

-NMFS solicits nominations for the Advisory Panel (AP) on Pacific Whiting called for in the Agreement Between the Government of the United States of America and Canada on Pacific Hake/Whiting.
-Nominations are being sought for at least 6, but not more than 12 individuals to serve as United States representatives on the AP.
+NMFS is soliciting nominations for appointments to the United States Advisory Panel (AP) established in the Agreement between the Government of the United States of America and the Government of Canada on Pacific Hake/Whiting (Pacific Whiting Treaty).
+Nominations are being sought to fill two positions on the AP for terms that begin on January 23, 2016 and end September 15, 2019.

-You may submit nominations or comments, identified by 0648-XD49, by any of the following methods:
+You may submit nominations by any of the following methods:

 FOR FURTHER INFORMATION CONTACT:

-The Whiting Act requires that appointments to the AP be selected from among individuals who are “(A) knowledgeable or experienced in the harvesting, processing, marketing, management, conservation, or research of the offshore whiting resource; and (B) not employees of the United States.”
-Nominations are sought for any persons meeting these requirements.
+AP member nominees must be knowledgeable or experienced in the harvesting, processing, marketing, management, conservation, or research of the offshore Pacific whiting resource; and must not be employees of the United States government.
+Nomination Start Printed Page 70188packages for appointments should include:

-1. The name of the applicant or nominee and a description of his/her interest in Pacific whiting; and
+1. The name of the applicant or nominee, position they are being nominated for and a description of his/her interest in Pacific whiting; and

 Emily H. Menashes,